konradsz/igrep/README.md

 ### Options
 ```
+-g, --glob <GLOB>...
+Include files and directories for searching that match the given glob.
+                            Multiple globs may be provided.
 -t, --type <TYPE>...
 Only search files matching TYPE.
-Multiple type flags may be provided.
+Multiple types may be provided.
 -T, --type-not <TYPE>...
 Do not search files matching TYPE-NOT.
-Multiple type-not flags may be provided.
+Multiple types-not may be provided.
 ```

 ### Keybindings